AleksanteriRytkonen/learning_puppet/raportit/simpleMasterSlave.md

 sudo puppet cert --list
 sudo puppet cert --sign nameofslave
 ```
-Picture where is 4 different virtualbox machines, 3 linux and 1 windows, and all of the slaves have gotten something from puppet :)
+Picture where is 4 different virtualbox machines, 3 linux and 1 windows, and all of the slaves have gotten something from puppet.
+Notice that even though on windows the computers name is written all uppercase, it needs to be the opposite on puppet manifest so the name
+needs to be all lowercase.
 ![ScreenShot](/raportit/images/master2linux1winslave.png)

 #Sources